defold/defold.github.io/manuals/live-update-scripting.md

 ---
 brief: To use the live update content, you need to download and mount the data to your game.
 Learn how to script with live update in this manual.
 github: https://github.com/defold/doc
 language: en
 layout: manual
 title: Scripting Live Update content
+toc:
+- Scripting Live Update
+- Get mounts
-toc: '["Scripting Live Update","Get mounts","Scripting with excluded collection proxies"]'
+- Scripting with excluded collection proxies
 ---

 # Scripting Live Update